agile-students-fall2025/1-project-proposal-poka/README.md

 2. Behavioral reminders — proactively alerts users when they are about to exceed budgets or approach quarterly limits, preventing missed opportunities and overspending.

 **Why:**
+Consumers today often hold multiple credit cards (campus cards, no-annual-fee cards, airline co-branded cards, etc.), but cashback rates and capping rules across merchants and categories are complex and non-transparent.
+This causes users to miss out on optimal cashback or reward opportunities at the point of purchase.
+The problem is especially significant for:
+- Students, who have limited budgets and need guidance to stretch every dollar.
+- Working professionals, who manage frequent, diverse expenses like dining, groceries, commuting, and business travel.
+- Homemakers (housewives/househusbands), who often oversee household budgets and daily spending, and can benefit from maximizing rewards on routine purchases such as groceries, utilities, and family needs.

+A single wrong card choice or overspending decision can result in significant opportunity costs.
+With smart recommendations and timely reminders, users can avoid waste, maximize the value of each expense, and make money management easier and more cost-effective.

 ## For whom?